2019 Summer Internship

-We are now accepting applications for our annual volunteer summer internship program, open to undergraduate students (and recent graduates) from any college or university.
-The Yale Mind and Development Lab Summer Internship will provide interns with the opportunity to work with graduate students and postdocs on both ongoing and new studies.
-Interns will have the opportunity to be involved in all aspects of research, including activities such as developing new project ideas, designing new experiments, recruiting participants, running experiments, analyzing data, and presenting results.
+Applications for our annual, summer internship program are closed.
+This internship will provide interns with the opportunity to work with graduate students and postdocs on both ongoing and new studies.
+Because projects are at various stages of completion (from pre-design to post-data collection), interns will be able to be involved with a wide range of activities over the course of the internship.
+Activities may include developing new project ideas, designing new experiments, recruiting participants, running experiments, analyzing data, and presenting results.

 Semester Research Assistants